FareedNizami1/yelcamp/README.md

 # YelpCamp

-YelpCamp is a Node.js web application that allows users to create and review campgrounds.
-The application utilizes various technologies such as Express, Mongoose, and Passport for authentication.
+YelpCamp is a full-featured <strong>Node.js</strong> web application designed to provide a platform for users to explore, create, and review campgrounds.
+The application leverages modern web technologies, including Express for server-side logic, Mongoose for managing MongoDB interactions, and Passport for secure user authentication.
+Additionally, MapTiler API is integrated to provide an interactive map feature, enhancing the user experience by allowing users to view and explore campground locations visually.

+The website includes essential features such as user registration, login functionality, and the ability to leave reviews on various campgrounds.
+YelpCamp is designed to be user-friendly and responsive, ensuring a seamless experience across different devices.

 ## Table of Contents